AmazingBooks/Secrets-of-the-JavaScript-Ninja/README.md

 # Secrets of the JavaScript Ninja
+Is a solid book resource for the current state of using JavaScript.

 ## Short ES6 reminder:
 - **Template literals** - are embed expressions into strings: `${ninja}`.